What are advantages & disadvantages(limitations) of Trial Balance?

 Trial Balance is a statement that is prepared to ensure the arithmetical accuracy of books of accounts.
 It is a statement, not an account.
 It is prepared on a particular date to ensure the arithmetical accuracy of books of accounts i.e., to check that all accounts adhere to the Generally Acceptable Accounting Principles and there are no clerical errors exist in books of accounts.

-What are the advantages (uses) or benefits of Trial Balance?
+What are the advantages, merits, & benefits of Trial Balance?

-The following were the advantages, uses (benefits) of the trial balance.
+The following are the advantages, merits, uses (benefits) of the trial balance.

 1. It helps to ascertain the arithmetical accuracy of books of accounts

-2. To facilitate the preparing the financial statements, to finalise the accounts.
+2. To facilitate the preparing the financial statements, to finalize the accounts.

-3. It aids in summarising the financial transactions & consolidating ledger account balances
+3. It aids in summarizing the financial transactions & consolidating ledger account balances

 4. It helps to identify & rectify the errors, omission of transactions

-5. To ensure that ledger posting is done correctly, extracting ledger account balances
+5. It helps to ensure that ledger posting is done correctly, extracting ledger account balances

 6. It helps the auditors to conduct the audit in a smooth & fair manner